weitingchentw/oracle-based-spot-dex/readme.md

 ### 2. Initialize the subgraph: \

-Next, create a `subgraph` folder in the root directory, move to that folder and run `graph init oracle-based-spot-dex --allow-simple-name` to initialize the package's CLI wizard and select the following options:
+Next, create a `subgraph` folder in the root directory, move to that folder in the terminal and run `graph init oracle-based-spot-dex --allow-simple-name` to initialize the package's CLI wizard and select the following options:

 1. Protocol: ethereum
 2. Product for which to initialize: hosted-service